Erdogan says U.S. sanctions would 'disrespect' Turkey

 He would likely need to select from a list of 12 CAATSA options ranging from mild to harsh.

-Even mild U.S. sanctions would further roil U.S.-Turkish relations that “have been in deep crisis for quite some time,” said Galip Dalay, fellow at Robert Bosch Academy.
-“Domestically it will increase further anti-Americanism.. and it is unlikely to change Turkish policy,” he said.
+Even mild U.S. sanctions would further roil U.S.-Turkish relations that “have been in deep crisis for quite some time” over a range of other issues, said Galip Dalay, fellow at Robert Bosch Academy.
+“Domestically it will increase further anti-Americanism... and it is unlikely to change Turkish policy.”

 Erdogan was quoted by Turkish media as saying he had no problems during Trump’s four years in office and that Biden also knows him well.